-In all cases materials to be introduced to the tanks are loaded onto specially constructed loading jigs, and are lifted by overhead cranes.
+In all cases materials to be introduced to the tanks are either loaded onto specially constructed loading jigs or attached to wires or chains prior to lifting by overhead cranes.
 The materials are then moved from tank to tank in sequence.
-All acid is delivered direct to the tank to be filled.
-Spent acid is removed for disposal by a suitable waste contractor.
-No acid is stored other than in the tanks used for pickling.